 The instrument ran steadily throughout the sampling period.
 However, as this was a feasibility study, parameters such as air-calibration and sampling intervals as well as the selection of analyzed components were tweaked and tested underway.
 Absolute concentrations of CO_2 , O_2 and N_2 were compared with measurements performed by TCM (inline gas-chromatography).
 Low concentrations of noble gases throughout the measuring campaign confirm depletion during capture.
 Kr and Ne were excluded after initial sampling tests, as their partial pressures were below the detection limit.
+He was too low (< 0.001 ppm) throughout for proper quantification with the miniRuedi, as peak variation could not be deciphered from background.
+This was confirmed in new, preliminary data analysed after the GHGT poster presentation, and thus He plots are excluded from this final summary.
+Further studies of single samples and continuous measurement of pre-capture variation (source inlet) are ongoing.

-He (1.5-3 ppm) and Ar (150-650 ppm) contents were higher and measured throughout the 5-day sampling period (Fig. 4).
-Some significant changes were observed (i.e. sudden increase/decrease of He and Ar contents, respectively).
-The analytical error at sampling intervals of 10-15 minutes was acceptable, but the standard gas (air) used for calibration was found to be sub-optimal.
+Ar (150 - 650 ppm) contents were significantly higher compared to He, Kr, Ne, and was measured throughout the 5-day sampling period (Fig. 4).
+Some significant changes were observed (i.e. sudden increase/decrease).
+The analytical error at sampling intervals of 10 - 15 minutes was acceptable, but the standard gas (air) used for calibration was found to be sub-optimal.
+Ar concentrations appear to be sensitive to changes in the recycle ratio and the capture process (Figs. 4, 5).
+Preliminary results from single samples confirm that He content is lower in the refinery gas compared to in the natural gas source, and concentrations are expected to vary according to relative contributions from natural gas versus refinery gas (Fig. 6).
+An observed decline in measured Ar concentrations coincided with reduction of CO2 recycling in the line, a scheduled process change (Fig. 4).

 Fig. 4.
-Measured He and Ar concentrations (ppm) during the test period 10.07. - 15.07.2017.
+Measured Ar concentrations (ppm) during the test period 10.07. - 15.07.2017 (upper) displaying co-variance with CO2 recycle ratio (wt %) at the TCM plant (lower).